 There are virtual assistants and freelancers that specialize in website maintenance.
 If you are unable to handle this task yourself, call them!

 Are your website and social media accounts still attracting your ideal clients?
 Have you pivoted during the year and are you now offering different services or products?
 Posting consistent, relevant content will attract your ideal client.
-It is the best way to expand your presence on social media, helping your business growth.
+It is the best way to expand your presence on social media, helping your business grow.

 Remember to add this content to all your social media outlets.